 (2) Where a residential tenancy agreement provides that, if the tenant does not breach the agreement to pay rent or any other term of the agreement or any provision of this Act or any other written law, the rent shall or may be decreased or the tenant shall or may be granted or paid a rebate, refund or other benefit, the agreement shall be deemed to have been varied from the commencement of the tenancy so that the tenant is entitled to the reduction, rebate, refund or other benefit in any event.

-[Section 57 amended by No. 60 of 2011 s.
+[Section 57 amended: No. 60 of 2011 s.
 54 and 88.]

 58. Duty of mitigation